Posts for tag: gum disease

 Periodontal disease causes loss of soft tissue attachment (your gums) and loss of hard tissue (your bone) which can lead to tooth loss.
 It all starts out as easily recognizable and treatable gum disease.
 That’s why it’s so important to recognize the early signs and symptoms of gum disease and get treatment.
 Early treatment of gum disease can mean the difference between a healthy smile and developing periodontal disease.

-To find out more about gum disease and treatment options call your dentists at Personal Choice Dental with offices in Old Bridge and Parlin, NJ.
+To find out more about gum disease and treatment options call your dentists at Personal Choice Dental with offices in Old Bridge, NJ.
 Call today and protect your smile!

 Did you know that 64.7 million Americans, 30 years old and up, have some degree of gum disease?
 This statistic from the American Academy of Periodontology is frightening considering what gum disease ultimately leads to--that is, tooth loss and systemic health issues.
 How healthy are your gums?
 Dr. Anthony Vitale and Dr. Jin Yoo of Personal Choice Dental want all their patients fully educated about gum disease in Old Bridge, NJ.
 Healthy gums are a sure way to strong teeth and a vibrant you.